kgangesh007/Library_Management_System/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Navigate to the project directory.
 3. Compile the program using your C++ compiler.
-For example:

 ## Usage